 \section{Related Work}

-\textbf{Concept Learning.} Concept learning encompasses various problem statements and approaches, depending on the perspective adopted. \textit{Concept Bottleneck Models (CBMs)}~\cite{koh2020concept} and \textit{Concept Embedding Models (CEMs)}~\cite{zarlenga2022concept} treat object attributes as concepts and propose classification strategies to identify these concepts. \textit{Neuro Symbolic Concept Learner (NS-CL)}~\cite{mao2018the} aims to learn visual concepts by associating them with language semantics, enabling the model to perform visual question answering. \textit{ComPhy}~\cite{chen2022comphy} and \textit{CRIPP-VQA}~\cite{patel-etal-2022-cripp} proposes the challenge of learning concepts that are visually concealed or not easily discernible. \textit{Image Inversion Style Concept Learning}, as exemplified by Xia \textit{et.\ al.}~\cite{xia2022gan}, takes a different approach.
+\textbf{Concept Learning.} Concept learning encompasses various problem statements and approaches, depending on the perspective adopted. {Concept Bottleneck Models (CBMs)}~\cite{koh2020concept} and {Concept Embedding Models (CEMs)}~\cite{zarlenga2022concept} treat object attributes as concepts and propose classification strategies to identify these concepts. {Neuro Symbolic Concept Learner (NS-CL)}~\cite{mao2018the} aims to learn visual concepts by associating them with language semantics, enabling the model to perform visual question answering. {Image Inversion Style Concept Learning} \cite{xia2022gan}, takes a different approach.
 Its objective is to invert a given concept image back into the latent space of a pre-trained model.
-By faithfully reconstructing the concept from the inverted code using the generator, this method explores the latent representations of concepts.
+However, text-based concept composition is not possible for such models.